Classroom Teacher Surveys Indicate Positive Results

 Syracuse, New York 13244

-The survey was repeated in 2019-20 but due to the corona virus pandemic was unable to be completed.
-A new survey is planned for the 2020-21 academic school year.
+The survey was repeated in 2018-19 with results suggesting that the program was beneficial in preventing significant increases in rumination and intrusive thoughts for students.
+The study was to be repeated again in 2019-2020, but due to the Covid-19 Pandemic was unable to be completed.
+A new survey is planned for the upcoming academic school year.